-“The Wines and Towns of Umbria” Tour – Italy Itinerary
+“The Wines and Towns of Umbria” Tour Itinerary

-“The Wines and Towns of Umbria” Tour – Italy Detailed Itinerary
+“The Wines and Towns of Umbria” Tour Detailed Itinerary

 Day 1 - Welcome to Umbria!
 Spoleto Tour and Wine Pairing Dinner

-After checking in at your elegant, 4-star Hotel, in the beautiful town of Spoleto, we will start our “Wines and Towns of Umbria” Tour with a Guided City Walk, followed by a fantastic Wine Pairing Dinner at an award-winning Osteria in the countryside.
+After checking in at your elegant, 4-star Hotel, in the beautiful town of Spoleto, we will start our “Wines and Towns of Umbria” Tour with a guided walk of Spoleto’s historical centre, followed by a fantastic Wine Pairing Dinner at an award-winning Osteria in the countryside.